ruggeri/tech-notes/randos/automotive/engines/02a-inline-twin.md

 - 540deg - 630deg: Piston 1 compression A, Piston 2 exhaust B     (silence)
 - 630deg - 720deg: Piston 1 compression B, Piston 2 intake A      (silence)

-# Note: uneven interval of silence between power pulses.
+# Note: Uneven interval of silence between power pulses.
 90deg then 270deg of silence between pulses.
+# Note: This is the same timing as a 90deg V-twin.
+The exhaust note should be the same.
 ```

 - 360deg: both pistons move together.